merlijnkersten/timeslices/consumer-load-profiles.md

 | západní čechy  | West Bohemia    | Karlovy Vary, Plzen        |862         | 0.08      |

+# To do's

+* Check that categorisation of processes and categorisation of regions is correct,
+* Determine how to average combinations of categories (which weights to assign).
+* Add timeslice values of the consumer load profiles into TIMES-CZ,

+# Other

 How to combine multiple consumer load patterns?